MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 - Reduce the precision to an acceptable level, given your refresh-frequency requirements.
 - Define a custom query for detecting data changes by using the XMLA endpoint and avoid persisting the column value altogether.

 In some cases, enabling the Detect data changes option can produce unwanted results.
 For example, you may want to avoid persisting a last-update column in the in-memory cache, or enable scenarios where a configuration/instruction table is prepared by ETL processes for flagging only those partitions that need to be refreshed.
-In cases like these, for Premium capacities with the XMLA endpoint enabled, use TMSL and/or TOM to override the detect data changes behavior.
-To learn more, see [Custom queries for detect data changes](incremental-refresh-xmla.md#custom-queries-for-detect-data-changes).
+In cases like these, for Premium capacities, use TMSL and/or TOM to override the detect data changes behavior.
+To learn more, see [Advenced incremental refresh - Custom queries for detect data changes](incremental-refresh-xmla.md#custom-queries-for-detect-data-changes).

 #### 5 - Only refresh complete days